-Welcome to the Ask AI news roundup where we highlight the latest in innovations, investments, and breakthroughs in Canada artificial intelligence sector.
+Welcome to the Ask AI news roundup where we highlight the latest innovations, investments, and breakthroughs in Canada's artificial intelligence sector.
 To get these stories and links to our latest content please feel free to subscribe to our monthly newsletter or follow us on Twitter and LinkedIn.

-> If your team has AI news to share please visit our Community Contributions form where you can submit news items to be included in our roundups or submit a request to record a Team Check-in to be shared via our podcast and YouTube channel.
+If your team has AI news to share please visit our Community Contributions form where you can submit news items to be included in our roundups or submit a request to record a Team Check-in to be shared via our podcast and YouTube channel.

 HALIFAX - Global Spatial Technology Solutions, an Artificial Intelligence and Maritime Analytics company announced today that the Ports of Halifax and New York & New Jersey as well as the Laurentian Pilotage Authority have joined the OCIANA Consortium, established under the Sustainable Development Technology Canada (SDTC) program to support the development and demonstration of new environmental technologies that address climate change, clean air, clean water, and clean soil.
 Full story.

 REGINA - according to Precision.AI CEO Dan McCann, regulations in Canada are forcing companies like his to get sponsored by the chemical companies they’re trying to disrupt in order to be used on Canadian farms.
 According to the company, herbicide spraying is a critical business process in farming that operates at a 90 percent inefficiency.
 Full story.

 MONTREAL - David Rolnick, MILA member and assistant professor and Canada CIFAR AI Chair in the School of Computer Science at McGill University has been named an MIT Technology Review 2021 Innovator Under 35.
 His research focuses on developing a better understanding of AI systems and on applying AI to help tackle climate change, including innovative algorithms for electrical grid optimization, biodiversity monitoring, and accelerated scientific modeling.
 Full story.